hectorrios/SugarAdvancedWorkflowCustomPHPMethods/README.md

 * Make sure cron is running successfully

 ## Quick check to make sure installation worked
 Sometimes, because of cached files, the installation might appear to not have worked.
-Primarily this will apply to the javascript that is run within the SugarBPM designer.
+Primarily this will apply to the custom javascript that is run within the SugarBPM designer.
 The module-loadable-package extends the SugarBPM class
 *AdamActivity* prototype to add an array called *customWorkflowActionModules* and this array is populated once a user logs into Sugar.
 By default, the array will have the modules "Accounts", "Contacts", and "Leads".
 As a troubleshooting tip, the array can be examined to make sure it's been populated.
 Using Chrome DevTools console to examine the *AdamActivity* prototype you can verify if the array is present and if it contains any values.